Inhaltspezifische Aktionen

 Assistant for Teaching

 Educational examples or exercises in Bioinformatics often require not only a broad skillset of the students but also a complex infrastructure to be interactively explored.
-We center our educational efforts around a self hosted Jupyter Hub to release students from the hurdles to set up these systems on their own hardware.
-Since Bioinformatics is a fast moving field, we seek for assistance of a highly motivated student that could cover one or several of the following areas
+We center our educational efforts around a self-hosted Jupyter Hub to relieve students from the hurdles to set up these systems on their own hardware.
+Since Bioinformatics is a fast moving field, we seek the assistance of a highly motivated student that could cover one or several of the following areas:

 a) develop new interactive programming or data exploration exercises to complement lectures